Classes & Courses

-By default, the results only show classes that are "set up" - classes that have teachers, students, and products assigned to them.
-If you want to see classes that are not set up (because they are missing teachers, students, and/or products), use the toggle switch under the search options; then, select Search.
-When the toggle is on, only classes that are not set up will be found, and you can see in the table which information is missing.
+By default, the results show both classes that are "set up" (classes that have teachers, students, and products assigned to them) and classes that are not yet set up (because they are missing teachers, students, and/or products).
+If you want to see only classes that are not set up, use the toggle switch under the search options; then, select Search.
+You can see in the table which information is missing for each class.

 Adding Classes and Courses

 Select Add a Class to begin adding a class to Renaissance software.
 For step-by-step instructions, see Adding Classes.